-The manager must then process any relevant changes on ESR via Manager Self-Service (for example a change to working hours).
+Although flexible working requests should be submitted and approved through ESR, this process does not automatically make any necessary changes to a colleagues' contract including to their pay.
+The manager must therefore process any relevant changes on ESR via Manager Self-Service in the normal way to avoid any incorrect payments (for example a change to working hours).